 His mouth flattened.
 “Alone?”

 “That’s not good enough.
-You should’ve run with someone—someone big enough to make some bum think twice about going after you.”
+You should’ve run with someone big enough to make some bum think twice about going after you.”

-The only person who fit that description was Gabe, who’d been jogging with her for the past two months.
-All because he overheard some offhand remark she’d made at a party.
-Ever since he’d discovered she ran alone, he joined her every morning.
+The only person who fit that description was Gabe, who’d been jogging with her for the past two and a half months.
+All because he overheard some offhand remark she’d made at Darlene’s St. Patrick’s Day party.
+Ever since he’d discovered she ran in the park, he joined her every morning.
 Running beside him felt like she had her very own Secret Service agent, one who never made small talk and scowled at anyone who got too close.

-She liked training with him, but felt guilty about dragging him out of bed so early.
+She liked training with him but felt guilty about dragging him out of bed so early.
 Some mornings, he looked like he needed eight more hours of sleep.
 “You don’t have to worry about me, Gabe.
-I’ve been running at the crack of dawn for the past year, and I’ve never had a problem.
+I’ve been running in Philly for the past year, and I’ve never had a problem.
 If you ever want to sleep in, you—”

 No big surprise.
 Strong, silent types weren’t easily swayed, but Gabe’s willingness to sacrifice sleep in order to train with her was a bit stunning.
 Almost as stunning as finding him here.
 With the book she needed, no less.